Other energy companies reviews

 Find out how First Utility compares with other energy companies – click to see the full results of the best and worst energy companies.

-When we investigated how long First Utility takes to answer the phone to its customers, in our snapshot call-waiting investigation, we were left waiting on its customer service line for almost seven minutes.
-Yet First Utility managed to answer its sales line in just over one minute.
+When we tested how long First Utility takes to answer the phone to its customers in our snapshot investigation, we were left waiting on its customer service line for over 11 minutes, on average.

 First Utility in the news